Interpause/ros2-workspace-template/README.md

   - One solution would be to use your own install script instead of `rosdep`.
 - Delete both the `build` and `install` folder and rebuild everything.
 - While Python code is symlinked, the `launch` files aren't, meaning rebuilding the _specific_ package is needed when `launch` files are changed.
+- In the worst case scenario, rebuild the container w/o cache.

 ### Docker Production Image